raphael-fawaz/OS-Threads-Matrix-Multiplication/README.md

 # OS-Threads-Matrix-Multiplication
 Operating system course lab, fall 2022,CCE, FOE, Uof Alexandria.
-Use threads in matrix multiplication.
+Using threads in matrix multiplication.

 ## Problem Statement:
 In this project, you will implement two variations of the matrix multiplication algorithm: